 An IVR Software That Gives You Options

-Companies can also use the data they already have about a customer, and integrate it right into their IVR system, effectively turning their IVR into a personalized self-service channel.
+Companies can also use the data they already have about a customer, and integrate it right into their IVR phone system, effectively turning their IVR into a personalized self-service channel.

-If a customer calls for an update on their recent order, for example, Gladly’s IVR can pull that information from the order management system, and deliver it straight to them.
+If a customer calls for an update on their recent order, for example, Gladly’s IVR technology can pull that information from the order management system, and deliver it straight to them.
 That way customers don’t have to wait on the line for help with simple tasks like checking their order status, canceling an order, or starting a return—which makes for happy customers, and leaves agents free to handle more complex issues.

 And if a customer doesn’t feel like waiting, or needs help on-the-go, they have the choice of switching over to SMS instead—giving customers the freedom to choose the channel they prefer, while encouraging cost-savings for a company by moving them to a lower-cost channel.

 IVR Support System That Help Agents Work Faster & Cut The Unnecessary Costs

-Bolted-on voice solutions can also lead to unnecessarily complex workflows for an agent—having to accept a call in one window, taking notes for that call on a separate platform, while trying to piece together the customer’s history in yet another platform, all with multiple tabs open for each ticket.
+Bolted-on IVR phone systems can also lead to unnecessarily complex workflows for an agent—having to accept a call in one window, taking notes for that call on a separate platform, while trying to piece together the customer’s history in yet another platform, all with multiple tabs open for each ticket.

 Every second it takes to navigate through these various windows and tabs adds seconds to meeting the overall SLA, average handle time, and the cost per contact, costing the contact center potentially millions in agent hours.

 What’s more, companies are often paying more for these complex workflows, having to shell out not just for customer service software, but also pay separately for a Voice and IVR solution on top of that.
 With the licensing costs of these third-party solutions ranging anywhere from $80-$120 per agent per month, this can start adding up quickly.

-With Gladly, our Voice and IVR solutions don’t cost you anything above the cost of our platform—that’s money in your pocket.
+With Gladly, our Voice and IVR support system don’t cost you anything above the cost of our platform—that’s money in your pocket.

 The Real Deal – Gladly Voice and IVR Technology